 List Attorney’s Fees as Part of Your Divorce Demands

 It may be possible to request reimbursement for your legal costs and attorney’s fees from your spouse if you cannot afford the lawyer yourself.
 The judge may order your spouse to pay for your legal fees if you make this request from the beginning of your case.
-If your spouse intentionally did something to make it more difficult to resolve your divorce case, such as hiding assets, and this is why you needed an attorney, you may also qualify for sanctions.
-Sanctions are payments your spouse might owe you during a divorce case as punishment for misconduct that made the divorce more difficult than it otherwise would have been.
+If your spouse intentionally did something to make it more difficult to resolve your divorce case, such as hiding assets, and this is why you needed an experienced divorce attorney, you may also qualify for sanctions.
+Sanctions are a financial penalty your spouse might owe you during a divorce case as punishment for misconduct that made the divorce more difficult than it otherwise would have been.

 Consider Legal Coaching